 The purpose of the intake meeting (in person or by phone/other media) is for a representative of the University to offer information about this policy and resources available.
 Additionally, the intake meeting is an opportunity to begin to gather further information on the behavior being reported.
-In most, but not all, cases the Title IX Coordinator will also reach out to the person whose conduct has been reported (hereinafter referred to as "respondent") to conduct an intake meeting.
+In most, but not all, cases the Title IX Coordinator and/or the Assistant to the Title IX Coordinator will also reach out to the person whose conduct has been reported (hereinafter referred to as "respondent") to conduct an intake meeting.